If you want to move to Sweden to live with your family or a close relative, you need a residence permit.

 Your family member has to fill in a questionnaire.
 Once you have sent in your application, he or she will automatically receive an email with instructions.
 The family member must reply to the questions within two weeks.

 Contact the Embassy once you have received an email from the Swedish Migration Agency to book an interview time.
 Once you receive a notification to book an interview with the Embassy, it means that the Swedish Migration Agency have gone through both your application and your family member’s replies, thus have transferred your case to the Embassy.
-To book an appointment for interview you need to send an email to email@example.com.
+To book an appointment for interview please click here

 If you are unable to apply online, please ask your family member in Sweden to complete the electronic application form, attach copies of the requested documents, and pay an application fee (if applicable).

-If you cannot online, you can submit an application in person to the Swedish Embassy, you need to book an appointment for submission of your application prior to your visit.
-To book a time for submission of your application, send an email to firstname.lastname@example.org.
+If you cannot submit online, you can submit an application in person to the Swedish Embassy, you need to book an appointment for submission of your application prior to your visit.
+To book a time for submission of your application, please click here;

 Bring along your passport and the originals of the documents you attached to your application.